michaellennox/michaellennox.github.io/_posts/2016-01-13-hello-node.md

 Let's get them all installed, certain ones need to be local and global, others just local.

+Note, for Selenium you need to have Java installed beforehand.
+I'd advise using brew to install it if you're on a mac.

 ~~~
 $ npm install -g grunt
 $ npm install -g grunt-cli